2014 Copa ASOBAL

 The 2014 Copa ASOBAL was the 25th edition of the Copa ASOBAL.
-It took place in the Palacio de los Deportes, in León, Castile and León, on 20 & 21 December 2014.
-The tournament was hosted by ABANCA Ademar León and León city council, being the fifth time León hosts Copa ASOBAL.
+It was held at the Palacio de los Deportes in León, Castile and León, on 20 & 21 December 2014.
+The tournament was hosted by ABANCA Ademar León in collaboration with the León city council, making it the fifth time León hosts Copa ASOBAL.

 FC Barcelona won its tenth title after defeating Fraikin Granollers 37–26 in the Final.

 Qualified teams

 Qualified teams for this edition are the top three teams on standings at midseason (matchday 15) plus the host team (Ademar León).